JujuAdams/Chatterbox/docs/3.0/getting-started.md

 Chatterbox is distributed as a .yymps file.
 This is a compressed file (literally a .zip!) that contains all the GML code that Chatterbox needs to run.
 You can find the latest release [here](https://github.com/JujuAdams/Chatterbox/releases) and it can be imported via the `Tools` dropdown menu then `Import Local Pakage`.
 Generally, you'll want to be on the latest stable version.
 You can always check what version you're using by checking the debug log - Chatterbox outputs its version on boot - or by reading the value of the `__CHATTERBOX_VERSION` macro.
 Make sure to import all the assets in the .yymps!

-### 2. Loading your YarnScript source file
+### 2. Loading your ChatterScript source file

-Before you can create a chatterbox you'll need to load in a YarnScript file.
+Before you can create a chatterbox you'll need to load in a ChatterScript file.
 Make sure you've added a source file to GameMaker as an "Included File" by saving it to the `\datafiles` directory in your project files.
 Loading that file is then as simple as calling `ChatterboxLoadFromFile()` targeting that specific filename:

 ```gml
 /// Create event for an object
 ChatterboxLoadFromFile("example.yarn");
 ```

 Once a source file has been loaded it can be accessed from anywhere by a chatterbox.
-You will encounter errors if a source file has not been loaded and you try to use it so be careful how you structure your YarnScript.
+You will encounter errors if a source file has not been loaded and you try to use it so be careful how you structure your ChatterScript.

 ?> The first file that you load becomes the "default" source file for Chatterbox.

-!> Chatterbox parses and compiles YarnScript files when loaded for better performance later; as a result, you may find that there's a short hang when loading large YarnScript files.
-You should try to load YarnScript files during a loading screen to minimise disruption to the user experience.
+!> Chatterbox parses and compiles ChatterScript files when loaded for better performance later; as a result, you may find that there's a short hang when loading large ChatterScript files.
+You should try to load ChatterScript files during a loading screen to minimise disruption to the user experience.

 ### 3. Initializing a chatterbox

-Now that a YarnScript source file has been loaded, we can spin up a chatterbox and start navigating dialogue.
+Now that a ChatterScript source file has been loaded, we can spin up a chatterbox and start navigating dialogue.
 Here's how:

 ```gml
 /// Create event for an object